 Updating Ecocriticism: Perspectives from Gen Z

-Since “the environmental emergency is also a crisis for our philosophical habits of thought,” to follow Morton, the increased digitalisation of the world seems to add to our daily environmental (or otherwise) concerns.
+Since “the environmental emergency is also a crisis for our philosophical habits of thought,” following Morton, the increased digitalisation of the world appears to add to our daily environmental (and other) concerns.
 For example, anxieties around cosmetic appearance and personal identity, amplified by digital interfaces, now shape much of everyday experience in online spaces.
-Attempts to manage these anxieties through social media filters or apps have, in turn, generated new utopian/dystopian imaginaries and technological disaster scenarios, all of which demand serious ecocritical attention.
-While enabling countless new modes of existence through avatars, filters, usernames, anonymous personas used in social media and adding new agendas to daily concerns, digitalisation also brought forth new concepts such as lovebombing, ghosting, bookstagram, Twitterature, CR (currently reading), and shelfie.
-Even reading habits, which were previously associated with concepts such as intellectuality, language skills and reasoning, have now evolved towards reading Twitter Flood stories.
-These are not just new cultural practices but also shifting modes of relationality, memory, and environmental imagination.
-In view of such dynamic transformation that affects every aspect of life, how do we navigate the difficult terrains of doing ecocriticism in the twenty-first century?
+Attempts to manage these anxieties through social-media filters and apps have, in turn, generated new utopian and dystopian imaginaries and technological disaster scenarios, all of which demand serious ecocritical attention.
+Digitalisation enables new modes of existence—through avatars, filters, usernames and anonymous personas—while also introducing new agendas to daily life.
+It has even given us a vocabulary of its own: love-bombing, ghosting, Bookstagram, Twitterature, CR (“currently reading”) and shelfie.
+Even reading habits, once associated with intellectual cultivation, language skills and reasoning, have shifted towards short-form formats such as Twitter/X threads.
+These are not merely new cultural practices but shifting modes of relationality, memory and environmental imagination.
+In view of these dynamic transformations that affect every aspect of life, how do we navigate the difficult terrain of ecocritical work in the twenty-first century?

-Bearing all these in mind, this is an open call for updating ecocriticism.
-We are looking for a variety of approaches from the time-tested methods of reading literature and the arts through ecological lenses to the study of new media forms such as video games, music videos, AI- or human-created content on social media and online platforms such as Reddit, Instagram, TikTok, and X. If ecocriticism, having already grown into the wider field of the environmental humanities, now summons “a new generation” of knowledge production, then we believe this kind of production must be fed by multiple perspectives, from medical to digital, embodied to algorithmic, speculative to scientific.
-This, we believe, requires a completely new mirror reflecting the humanities’ ongoing commitment to exploring meaning, imagination, and planetary ethics in a time of crisis.
-Emphasising a state of constant change and transformation in an endless process of becoming, this volume seeks to address challenges posed by doing ecocriticism in the current era, highlighting the need for a more interdisciplinary approach led by Gen Z scholars.
-We hope that this spontaneous interdisciplinarity of the ecocritical studies, sparked by new contributions from Gen Z, will lead to the questioning of conventional networks of relations.
-In the face of such profound shifts, ecocriticism itself must also transform, evolving with a new wave of thought, method, and imagination.
+Bearing all this in mind, this is an open call for updating ecocriticism.
+We welcome a variety of approaches—from time-tested methods of reading literature and the arts through ecological lenses to the study of new media forms such as video games, music videos, and AI- or human-created content on platforms including Reddit, Instagram, TikTok and X. If ecocriticism, having already grown into the wider field of the environmental humanities, now summons “a new generation” of knowledge production, then this production should be nourished by multiple perspectives, from medical to digital, embodied to algorithmic, speculative to scientific.
+This, we believe, requires a new mirror reflecting the humanities’ ongoing commitment to exploring meaning, imagination and planetary ethics in a time of crisis.
+Emphasising constant change and transformation in an ongoing process of becoming, this volume seeks to address the challenges of practising ecocriticism in the current era, highlighting the need for a more interdisciplinary approach led by Gen Z scholars.
+We hope that the spontaneous interdisciplinarity of ecocritical studies, sparked by new contributions from Gen Z, will prompt a re-examination of conventional networks of relation.
+In the face of such profound shifts, ecocriticism itself must also transform, evolving with a new wave of thought, method and imagination.

-To contribute to this edited book as a Gen Z scholar, please e-mail your chapter proposal of around 250 to 500 words (with 3 to 5 keywords) and your short biography of 100 words to zgizemyz@gmail.com, bashak@gmail.com, and filipovalen@gmail.com by 17 November 2025.
-You will be notified of your acceptance by mid-December 2025, and if accepted, full chapters of 4500 words are to be submitted by June 2026.
-Students pursuing their Master’s and PhD degrees as well as scholars who have obtained their PhD within the last five years are welcome.
+To contribute to this edited book as a Gen Z scholar, please e-mail your chapter proposal of around 250 to 500 words (with 3 to 5 keywords) and your short biography of 100 words to bashak@gmail.com and filipovalen@gmail.com by 17 November 2025.
+You will be notified of the outcome by mid-December 2025; if accepted, full chapters of 4,500 words are due in June 2026.
+Students pursuing master’s and PhD degrees, as well as scholars who obtained their PhD within the last five years, are welcome.
 Potential authors are welcome to email the editors directly with any questions or concerns.

-We are thinking of securing a contract with a well-known publisher, such as Routledge, Bloomsbury, or Lexington.
+We aim to secure a contract with a well-known publisher, such as Routledge, Bloomsbury or Lexington.

 About the editors: